 The Query API allows merchants to download a detailed stream of transaction data.
 This dataset can then be used to create in-house reports and analytics.

 Turnkey Shopping Carts

 To see a full list of Turnkey shopping carts our payment gateway is compatible with, you can click here.

 There are a number of third party shopping carts that have integrated to the payment gateway.
 This is the best option for merchants who need a full featured turn-key shopping cart out of the box..

 Check With Your Web Host

-It is important that you check with your website hosting provider to help you implement your payment gateway services.
+It is important that you check with your website hosting provider or web developer to help you implement your payment gateway services.
 You will need to ensure that your server can handle processing credit cards.
 You can do this by checking your control panel (or cpanel).